ryanzhouuu/suki/docs/design.md

 - Include optional `personal_score`, but do not make it prominent.
 - Include simple watchlist priority.
-- Rank only completed anime in MVP.
+- Rank only completed series in MVP.
 - Do not index public profiles until privacy settings mature.
 - Allow username changes with rate limits and reserved-name checks.